harshaadeshmukh/MailCraft/README.md

 - Uses `AtomicInteger` for thread-safe round-robin selection
 - If one key fails → automatically tries the next key
 - More keys = more capacity — completely free ✅

+### ⚠️ API Key Limitations
+- Please note the API key limitations: **only within 60 seconds we can create request up to 10**.
+- The built-in rate limiter ensures that no single user IP exceeds this limit within the 60-second window, protecting the app from spam and ensuring fairness across all users.

 ---